-- ▲ Keep clearance of people except the operator before tilting the cabin. - A Before tilting the cabin, make sure that the mast is vertical or tilted forward.
+- ▲ Keep clearance of people except the operator before tilting the cabin. - ▲ Before tilting the cabin, make sure that the mast is vertical or tilted forward.
 Otherwise, the operation could be blocked by mast tilt cylinders. - By tilting the cabin, service of hydraulic and electric system such as hydraulic components, hydraulic pipings, electric components, and electric wirings can be easily performed.
-It is recommended that the service requiring tilting cabin must be carefully performed with a skilled service man. - (1) Park the truck on the flat ground and verify the truck does not move by the slopes.
-And install wheel chocks to secure the truck. - A Keep above process because the parking brake force may be lessened while in cabin tilting due to the change of parking cable routing. - (2) Turn the start switch to OFF position. - (3) Working method of tilting cabin - \ Refer to page 3-19 for the cabin tilting switch and hand pump switch.

-1 Tilting cabin
+It is recommended that the service requiring tilting cabin must be carefully performed with a skilled service man. - Park the truck on the flat ground and verify the truck does not move by the slopes.
+And install wheel chocks to secure the truck. - ▲ Keep above process because the parking brake force may be lessened while in cabin tilting due to the change of parking cable routing. - (2) Turn the start switch to OFF position. - (3) Working method of tilting cabin - Refer to page 3-24 for the cabin tilting switch and hand pump lever. - 1 Tilting cabin

-After keeping clearance of the people except the operator along with sounding horn, insert the key in the hand pump switch and turn it clockwise and then, press continuously for the tilting switch to tilt the cabin to right side.
+After keeping clearance of the people except the operator along with sounding horn, and turn the hand pump lever clockwise and then, the cabin shall be tilted to right side by the cabin tilt switch.